 Recommended high school preparation for a computer science and software engineering concentration is two units of algebra.
 Opportunities are available to make up this deficiency.
 In this case, time required to complete a computer science and software engineering degree could be expected to increase.

-Students must have at least a "C" in all computer science courses.
-A minor must be completed (pp. 166-170).
+Students must have at least a "C-" in all computer science courses.
 Students in this major may not choose computer information systems for a minor.

 COMPUTER SCIENCE AND SOFTWARE ENGINEERING CONCENTRATION Recommended Course Sequence